TIBCOSoftware/snappydata/docs/reference/configuration_parameters/sys-disk-dir.md

 Specifies the base path of the default disk store.
 This directory also holds the data dictionary subdirectory, which stores the persistent data dictionary.

-Other SnappyData features also use this directory for storing files.
+Other TIBCO ComputeDB features also use this directory for storing files.
 For example, gateway queue overflow and overflow tables use this attribute by default.
 You can override `sys-disk-dir` for table overflow using options in a table's `CREATE TABLE` statement.

 ## Usage